Cherreads

 Kael stepped through alone.

-The central avenue was a riot of futures.
-Heirs rode disks of raw light.
-A girl juggled miniature suns while texting.
-A boy with antlers argued with a floating sword about existential dread.
-The air vibrated with mana so thick it felt like drowning in champagne.
+The main street was a wild mix of the future.
+Heirs rode on glowing discs.
+A girl juggled tiny suns while texting.
+A boy with antlers argued with a floating sword about feeling lost.
+The air buzzed with magic so thick it felt like swimming in champagne.

 Kael kept his head down until the stench hit: raw sewage, desperation, and something metallic underneath.